Mastodon

 I have plans for some short stories involving the Hunter and/or the Ashen Blades.
 Each of these is likely to be paired with a novel and added to the end, to fill them out, at least if one of them runs short, like She Goes to War did.
 It’s equally likely these could end up as a collection of short stories that go between two of the novels, though it’s possible some of them may become flashbacks to earlier times.

-While these stories are unlikely to move the overall plot of thge series, they should still be good fun.
+While these stories are unlikely to move the overall plot of the series, they should still be good fun.

 She Makes Movies

 This short story begins with the Hunter insisting that Lara take her to a movie and Lara reluctantly obliges.
-Lara is startled to see a move poster on the wall with her partner’s face on it!
-They sit down to watch and it turns out the Hunter is in the starring role of the movie, the very reason she insisted on going to the movie!
+Lara is startled to see a movie poster on the wall with her partner’s face on it!
+They sit down to watch and it turns out the Hunter is in the starring role of the movie, the very reason she insisted on going!

 As they settle in to watch, a flashback begins, in which the Hunter sniffs out the trail of a demon in Hollywood, California.
 She’s mistaken for a minor actress in the film and handed a superhero costume, which allows her to skulk around in the background of the movie sets.